 Tests results for HTTP Browsing tests are presented in Figure 9.

 Fig. 9.
 KPIs results for HTTP Browsing tests

-Success rates for both live and reference web pages were on a very good level for all three operators, and all had a very high 4G utilization resulting in low session times.
-Telekom Srbija had the best session time in live pages but was last in reference website tests.
-The differences for all operators were very small.
+Success rates for both live and reference web pages were on a very good level for all three operators, since all operators had a very high 4G utilization resulting in low session times.
+Telenor had the best session times.

-In Small Cities, similarly to large cites the success rates were very good.
-Vip mobile had the shortest session time for the reference page but was tied for second place with Telenor in live pages.
+In Small Cities, similarly to large cites, the success rates were very good.
+Telenor had the shortest session time, Telekom Srbija and Vip mobile were on the same level for live pages.

 YouTube video quality tests were performed according to ITU Recommendation J.343.1, which is relevant for the assessment of quality at the user end.
 The model measures the visual effect of spatial and temporal degradations as a result of video coding, erroneous transmission or video rescaling.
 The J.341.1 model is a no reference method, which allows assessing the quality of any content, even from unknown sources.
 The live streaming content was used to observe and measure quality of the video with real time data transmission to avoid buffering of whole clip and playing it from memory.
 As a result, the model provides a subjective assessment of visual quality on the 1 to 5 mean opinion score scale for video (VMOS).

 YouTube test results of testing the quality of live stream video transmission are presented in Figure 10.

 Fig. 10.
 KPIs results for YouTube video tests